HermanMartinus/justsketchme-frontend/_posts/2021-06-24-how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 Let's take for example the iconic and revered Final Fantasy series.

 These titles have always had a very go-for-broke approach to their design, from fashion and monsters to world-building.
-Hell, their storylines suffer from such obscene delusions of grandeur that you'd have to consult every wikia you can to gleam a fraction of what is going on in the narrative you hold in your hands.
+Hell, their storylines suffer from such obscene delusions of grandeur that you'd have to consult every Wikia you can to glean a fraction of what is going on in the narrative you hold in your hands.

 The look and feel of FF is largely thanks to two very arch and very eccentric artists.